 • Proof of insurance

-• Registration forms for your home state
+• Registration forms for your home stat

 Many buyers assume the dealership handles everything automatically.
-That’s not always true, especially with smaller dealers.
+That's not always true, especially with smaller dealers.
+Check out our additional information on out-of-state buyer paperwork requirements.

-Inspections: The Step That Saves Buyers Thousands
+Vehicle Inspections: The Step That Saves Buyers Thousands

-If you’re buying in California but you live in another state, a pre-purchase inspection is not optional, it’s one of the smartest moves you can make.
+If you’re buying in California but you live in another state, a pre-purchase inspection is one of the smartest moves you can make.
+A good inspection can uncover:

 • Engine oil leaks